Villhellm/custom-sidebar/README.md

 To load the module into your instance you will need to add it to the frontend configuration in configuration.yaml.

+NOTE: If you have [browser_mod](https://github.com/thomasloven/hass-browser_mod) installed then this step is unnecessary.
+Browser__mod loads all Lovelace resources globally by default.

 Ex:
 ```yaml
 frontend: